Planning advice from the council

 We operate a free Duty Officer advisory service at its offices for basic pre-application advice and general planning enquiries.
 Other pre-application advice is charged for and full details can be found below.

-Please note that from 9 November onwards, there will be no duty officer service on a Friday.
+There will be no planning duty officer service on Monday 11 February.
 We apologise for any inconvenience.

 Planning duty officer